Nayore/nayorejournal/_tabs/about.md

 and I searched for a logic-sounding version in English ending up with pastiche, which btw exists in English, it's used in artistic subjects.

 I've learned a new thing about English, but about the British too: they'll never correct you, allowing to create such miserable red herrings about words inside your brain.
 Tbh, I've always found languages funny because I learn about the speaker too.
 Living abroad, I noticed how I love to compare the different ways two languages use to express the same meaning or concept.
 Moreover, I'm kinda bored, I'm lazy and I need to set a routine or something.
 That's why I decided to keep this journal, where I jot down observations and my progress while trying to learn Japanese, another *pretty funny* language.
-Finger crossed!
+Fingers crossed!

 I'm a MA Eng Lit student, Italian native but based in the UK.
 I guess I've tried to kill two or more birds with a stone and opened a blog to:
 - record my 'progress' learning Japanese